themosis/documentation/routing.md

 The default `tag` route condition is listening to requests made to all tag terms.

-If you want to return a different content for a specific category term, simply pass an argument to the first parameter of the callback array like so:
+If you want to return a different content for a specific tag term, simply pass an argument to the first parameter of the callback array like so:

 ```php
 // Listens to URI like /tag/framework